rsonger/software-engineering-lab/_posts/2025-05-28-scene_graph.md

         self._parent = node

     def add(self, child):
-        """ Add an object as the child to this object in the scene graph """ if not isinstance(child, Object3D):
+        """Add an object as the child to this object in the scene graph""" if not isinstance(child, Object3D):
             raise RuntimeError("Child node must be an instance of Object3D.") child.parent = self
         self._children.append(child)

     def remove(self, child):
-        """ Remove a child object from this object """ self._children.remove(child)
+        """Remove a child object from this object""" self._children.remove(child)
         child.parent = None
 ```